• Skip to primary navigation

 The information presented in this article is based on scientific research and the professional advice of our Content Medical Reviewers, who are experts in the field of Dermatology.
 How we write our content →

-What is minoxidil and how does it help with hair loss?
+What is minoxidil and how does it help with hair growth?

 Minoxidil is prescription medication used for the treatment of hair loss in a low dose.
 Minoxidil was originally developed as an oral medication to treat hypertension, but its unintended side effect of causing hypertrichosis (excessive hair growth) led to the creation of a topical formulation to stimulate hair growth.